debuglevel/latex-microservice/README.md

 # Security
 Although `--shell-escape` or `--enable-write18` are not enabled (which would enable running commands from within a TeX file), TeX is a rather mighty language and files in the filesystem can be read and written.
 Even if deployed as a docker container, the container still can be compromised during the rest of its lifetime.

+# Docker
+## Preinstall packages
+By setting e.g. `INSTALL_PACKAGES=12many a2ping` you can install packages at the startup of the container.
+This is not necessary, as MikTex will download missing packages while document compilation.
+But it can speed up compilations by shifting the download at the container startup instead of the document compilation.
+This might be useful, if you already know which packages will be required by the documents.